What is an Exchange-Traded Fund (ETF)?

-Exchange-traded funds ( ) are securities that closely resemble , but can be bought and sold during the day just like fundscommon stocks.
+Exchange-traded funds (ETFs) are securities that closely resemble index funds, but can be bought and sold during the day just like common stocks.
 These investment vehicles allow investors a convenient way to purchase a broad basket of securities in a single transaction.
-Essentially, the convenience of a stock along with the diversification of a mutual fund.
+Essentially, ETFs offer the convenience of a stock along with the diversification of a mutual fund.

-Exchange-traded funds are some of the most popular and innovative new securities to hit the market since the introduction of the mutual fund.
-The first was the Standard and Poor's Deposit Receipt (SPDR, or "Spider"), which was first launched in 1993.
+Exchange-traded funds are some of the most popular and innovative securities to hit the market since the introduction of the mutual fund.
+The first ETF was the Standard and Poor's deposit Receipt (SPDR, or 'Spider'), which was first launched in 1993.
 Purchasing Spiders gave investors a way to mimic the performance of the S&P 500 without having to purchase an index fund.
 Furthermore, because they traded like a stock, SPDRs could be bought and sold throughout the day, purchased on margin, or even sold short.

 Exchange-traded funds don't sell shares directly to investors.
-Instead, each 's sponsor issues large blocks (often of 50,000 shares or more) that are known as creation units.
-These units are then bought by an "authorized participant" -- typically a market maker, specialist or institutional investor -- which obtains shares of the underlying securities and places them in a trust.
-The authorized participant then splits up these creation units into shares -- each of which represents a legal claim to a tiny fraction of the assets in the creation unit -- and then sells them on a secondary market.
+Instead, each ETF's sponsor issues large blocks (often of 50,000 shares or more) that are known as creation units.
+These units are then bought by an 'authorized participant' -- typically a market maker, specialist or institutional investor -- which obtains shares of the underlying securities and places them in a trust.
+The authorized participant then splits up these creation units into ETF shares -- each of which represents a legal claim to a tiny fraction of the assets in the creation unit -- and then sells them on a secondary market.

 Exchange-traded funds have grown increasingly popular in recent years, and the number of offerings has swelled.
-Today, these securities compete with and a number of advantages over their predecessors, including:
+Today, these securities compete with mutual funds and offer a number of advantages over their predecessors, including:

-Low Cost -- Unlike traditional mutual and funds, have no front- or back-end loads.
-In addition, because they are not actively managed, most have minimal expense ratios, making them much more affordable than most other diversified investment vehicles.
-Most also have minimum investment requirements, making them impractical for some smaller investors.
-By contrast, investors can purchase as little as one share of the of their choice.
+Low Cost -- Unlike traditional mutual and index funds, ETFs have no front- or back-end loads.
+In addition, because they are not actively managed, most ETFs have minimal expense ratios, making them much more affordable than most other diversified investment vehicles.
+Most mutual funds also have minimum investment requirements, making them impractical for some smaller investors.
+By contrast, investors can purchase as little as one share of the ETF of their choice.

-Tax-Advantages -- In a traditional , managers are typically forced to sell off portfolio assets in order to meet redemptions.
+Tax-Advantages -- In a traditional mutual fund, managers are typically forced to sell off portfolio assets in order to meet redemptions.
 Often, this act triggers capital gains taxes, to which all shareholders are exposed.
-By contrast, the buying and selling of shares on the open has no impact on an 's tax liability, and those that choose to redeem their are paid in shares of stock rather than in cash.
-This minimizes an 's tax burden because it does not have to sell shares (and therefore potentially realize taxable capital gains) to obtain cash to return to investors.
-Furthermore, those who redeem their are paid with the lowest-cost-basis shares in the fund, which increases the cost basis for the remaining holdings, thereby minimizing the 's capital gains exposure.
+By contrast, the buying and selling of shares on the open market has no impact on an ETF's tax liability, and those that choose to redeem their ETFs are paid in shares of stock rather than in cash.
+This minimizes an ETF's tax burden because it does not have to sell shares (and therefore potentially realize taxable capital gains) to obtain cash to return to investors.
+Furthermore, those who redeem their ETFs are paid with the lowest-cost-basis shares in the fund, which increases the cost basis for the remaining holdings, thereby minimizing the ETF's capital gains exposure.

-Although exchange-traded funds several advantages over traditional , they also have two distinct disadvantages.
-To begin, the securities that an tracks are largely fixed, so investors that prefer active management will probably find wholly unsuitable.
-Furthermore, because they trade as stocks, each purchase will be charged a brokerage commission.
+Although exchange-traded funds offer several advantages over traditional mutual funds, they also have two distinct disadvantages.
+To begin, the securities that an ETF tracks are largely fixed, so investors that prefer active management will probably find ETFs wholly unsuitable.
+Furthermore, because they trade as stocks, each ETF purchase will be charged a brokerage commission.
 For those that make regular periodic investments -- such as a monthly dollar-cost averaging investment plan -- these recurring commissions might quickly become cost-prohibitive.